Liklei/Liklei/README.md

 ### :space_invader: &nbsp;About Me

-- 🤡 前端小兵不断攒经验中，擅长技术栈TypeScript、Electron、Vue3/react；
+- 🤡 Front end soldier accumulate experience continuously，technology stack: TypeScript、Electron、Vue3/react；
-- ⚡  目标拥有自己独立的APP、WEB和客户端；
+- ⚡  Hope to have their own independent APP, WEB and client；
-- 🌱 热爱美食与动漫、前端发展与科学技术；
+- 🌱 Love food and animation, front-end development and science and technology；

 <hr>